-As stated on Certificates page, the Early Withdrawal Penalty reads as follows:
+As stated in the fine print on the Rates page, the Early Withdrawal Penalty (EWP) reads as follows:

 Residency – Individuals who live, work, worship, attend school, volunteer, or regularly conduct business in the New Jersey cities of Elizabeth, Newark, or Jersey City qualify for membership.

-Family Relationship – Immediate family members of current Garden Savings FCU members are eligible to join.
+Family Relationship – Immediate family members and household members of current Garden Savings members are eligible to join.

 Credit Union Overview

-Garden Savings Federal Credit Union (NCUA Charter #18710) has an overall health grade of "A" at DepositAccounts.com, with an excellent Texas ratio of 9.90%, based on June 30, 2016 data.
-In the past year, Garden Savings FCU has increased its total deposits by $18.8 million, an excellent annual growth rate of 6.98%.
-Please refer to our financial overview of Garden Savings Federal Credit Union for more details.
+Garden Savings Federal Credit Union has an overall health grade of "C+" at DepositAccounts.com, with a Texas Ratio of 15.05% (above average), based on September 30, 2022 data.
+Garden Savings has a below average capitalization level (6.79%), the result of holding $416.43 million in assets with $28.26 million in equity.
+Please refer to our financial overview of Garden Savings Federal Credit Union (NCUA Charter #18710) for more details.

-Garden Savings Federal Credit Union is currently New Jersey’s 9th largest credit union, with more than 25,500 members and assets in excess of $324 million.
-Originally founded in 1968 for the benefit of the employees of AT&T Bell Laboratories (known today as Alcatel-Lucent) employees, Garden Savings FCU expanded their FOM in 1985 to include other SEGs, as well residents of the county seats of Essex, Hudson, and Union Counties, New Jersey.
-In 2013 and 2014, Garden Savings FCU merged with Morristown FCU, NWNJ FCU, and Essex Division Telephone FCU.
+Garden Savings Federal Credit Union is currently New Jersey’s eighth largest credit union, with more than 26,000 members and deposits in excess of $366 million.
+Originally founded in 1968 for the benefit of the employees of AT&T Bell Laboratories (known today as Alcatel-Lucent) employees, Garden Savings expanded their FOM in 1985 to include other SEGs, as well residents of the county seats of Essex, Hudson, and Union Counties, New Jersey.
+In 2013 and 2014, Garden Savings merged with Morristown FCU, NWNJ FCU, and Essex Division Telephone FCU.

-When compared to the 117 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, Garden Savings Federal Credit Union’s 18-month Share Certificate APY currently ranks second.
+When compared to the High Yield Rewards Checking Accounts tracked by DepositAccounts.com that are available within the FOM and have maximum qualifying balances of at least $15k, Garden Savings Federal Credit Union’s Platinum Checking APY currently ranks second.